harding/old-docs-history-bitcoin.org/en/developer-guide.md

 The block header provides several easy-to-modify fields, such as a dedicated [nonce field][header nonce], so obtaining new hashes doesn't require waiting for new transactions.
-Also, only the 80-byte block header is hashed for [proof-of-work][proof of work], so adding more transactions to a block does not slow down hashing with extra I/O.
+Also, only the 80-byte block header is hashed for [proof-of-work][proof of work] and only the [Merkle root][] of transactions' [Merkle tree][] is used for the header hash, so adding more transactions to a block does not slow down hashing with extra I/O.

 #### Block Height And Forking